DeannaCarina/DeannaCarinaBlog/README.md

 ## New Project Checklist
 1. Install Django and the supporting libraries
 2. Create a new blank django project and app
-3. Set ou project to use PostgreSQL and Clouinary
+3. Set our project to use PostgreSQL and Clouinary
 4. Deploy our new empty projct to Heroku

 ### Install Django and the supporting libraries